 “A quality study identifies the preparer and always references his/her credentials, experience, and expertise in the cost segregation area.”

-The reason the IRS stresses experience and expertise as being so important is because they recognize that there are no set rules that you can use to determine if property is eligible.
+The reason the IRS stresses experience and expertise as being so important is that they recognize that there are no set rules that you can use to determine if the property is eligible.
 For example, a light fixture in one room may qualify as 1245 property (property eligible for a shorter accelerated depreciable life) while the exact same light fixture in the very next room may not qualify because of various facts and circumstances on how and why it’s being used.
 This applies to every asset in the building, and the onus (to prove and substantiate that each asset qualifies) is on the taxpayer.
 This is done by understanding each asset’s characteristics and knowing the circumstances for which legal authority can support your position on each asset.
 Because this is both a time consuming and confusing task, it is the exact reason why all the major accounting firms in the country have specially trained non-CPA professionals performing these studies.
 Below are citations from the IRS on this issue.

 “The determination of whether an asset is a structural component or tangible personal property is a facts-and-circumstances assessment, and as such, no bright line test exists.”
 CCA 199921045; 5/28/1999

-“A plethora of legislative acts, court decisions and Service rulings have produced complex and often conflicting guidance with respect to property qualifying” ATG; Section 1
+“A plethora of legislative acts, court decisions, and Service rulings have produced complex and often conflicting guidance with respect to property qualifying” ATG; Section 1

 “It cannot be overemphasized that the classification of assets is a factually intensive determination.”
 ATG; Section 2